 Attaining Sustainable Organizational Growth and Profitability

+The same term - decision - is applied to all kinds of deliberations.
 All these decisions have one property in common, the fact that people have to make up their minds in a great variety of circumstances.
-The use of the same word "decision" for deliberations in all these very dissimilar situations is a source of confusion, and makes it very difficult for people to apply any lessons learned or research knowledge in one situation to another situation.
+The use of the same word "decision" for different kinds of deliberations in a variety of very dissimilar situations is a source of confusion, and makes it very difficult for people to apply the appropriate methods and knowledge in the right situation - situation of interest.

 I am a computer scientist by education and training.
 My interests are in modeling complex business and social systems to foster better strategic and operations management processes in delivering value to customers while meeting the expectations of stakeholders.